-As the snow begins to melt and we finally put the 2014/15 winter behind us, many growers and consultants alike are beginning to venture out to their winter wheat fields to assess winter injury and nitrogen timings.
-Though it is a premature to make any rash decisions here are a few considerations for assessing your spring 2015 winter wheat stands.
+As the snow begins to melt and we finally put the 2015/16 winter behind us, many growers and consultants alike are beginning to venture out to their winter wheat fields to assess winter injury and nitrogen timings.
+Though it is a bit premature to make any rash decisions regarding crop destruction here are a few considerations for assessing your spring 2016 winter wheat stands.

 As you look across your wheat landscape vibrant green patches will be interspersed with drab brown areas.
 The brown areas do not necessarily indicate those plants are dead.